carsonetb/Engine/parser/DOCUMENTATION.md

 This error currently only can happen if the interpretter fails to open the file.
 Check if your file name is correct!

+### NoReturnError
+If a function that doesn't return void reaches it's ending, a NoReturnError will be called.

 # Warnings
 A warning is a message warning you of something that